mytomoya/point-cloud-change-detection/src/reconstruct/README.md

 │   ├── label_0.npy
 │   ├── label_1.npy
 │   └── ...
-├── PLY
-│   └── point_cloud.ply
+├── point_cloud.ply
 ```

 ### Labels

 Each point in the point cloud has an object (instance) label attached to it.
-The list of their labels are saved in `LabelOut` directory.
+The list of their labels are saved as an `npy` file:

 ```
 dataset